kwan22/consistency/science.md

 The key properties of dash attack of interest here are
 1. regain aerial control
 2. massive loss of vertical speed

 Regaining aerial control in this context means that wallbounces can gain some extra leniency away from the wall.
 In the 6 frames of dash attack leniency, Madeline can move up to 2.7px horizontally, theoretically adding that much leniency, room layout allowing.
 That said, it is not always easy or ideal to take advantage of this leniency.
 For example, holding in toward a wall means the wallbounce will experience increased air friction until away is held, which can be helpful or harmful depending on context.

 The 2nd wallbounce on Flag 2 and the lava wallbounce in 8arb HOTM can be made easier with dash attack leniency.
 That said, I aim to have my horizontal trajectory as normalized as possible before attempting these precise wallbounces.
-In both of these cases, I aim the previous wallbounces to be flush/cornercorrect on the wall to normalize horizontal trajectory.
-I also aim the 1st wallbounce in the 8arb example to be low so I don't verticallyu overshoot the lava during dash attack leniency. <br>
+In both of these cases, I aim the previous wallbounces to be flush/cornercorrect on the wall to normalize horizontal trajectory so the updash alignment is the exact same timing every single time.
+I also aim the 1st wallbounce in the 8arb example to be low so I don't vertically overshoot the lava during dash attack leniency. <br>
   <img src="./media/science/7a_flag2_dashattack.webp" width="480"/>  <img src="./media/science/8arb_hotm_dashattack.webp" width="480"/> <br>

-Lakeskip deserves special mention because of how well-known of a strat it is.
-With the right vertical positioning, using dash-attack leniency to hold towards the wall adds 1f of leniency (3f at best to 4f at best) to the updash.
-This means the updash can be unintuitively far away from the wall, since the combination of dash attack leniency and wallbounce leniency lets the updash start from up to about a full tile away from the wall.
+With the right vertical positioning, using dash-attack leniency to hold towards the wall adds 1f of leniency (3f at best to 4f at best) to the updash on lakeskip.
+The updash can be unintuitively far away from the wall because of the combination of dash attack leniency and wallbounce leniency.
 Fortuitously, holding towards the wall is optimal immediately after the wallbounce anyway. <br>
   <img src="./media/science/6a_lakeskip.webp" width="480"/>  <img src="./media/science/6a_lakeskip.png" width="480"/>

 y compression: 3a shaft, 7a flag 1